1midhush/face-detection/README.md

 5. **colour_capture.png**
 6. **face_eye_capture.png**

-## Descriptions and Captured Results
+## Learning Journey

 ### 1. image_loading.py
 This script demonstrates how to load, resize, rotate, and save an image using OpenCV.
+This foundational step helped in understanding how to manipulate images in OpenCV.

 - **Operations**:
   - Load an image (`logo.jpg`)